Vera Baltz

-Vera Aleksandrovna Balts (1866–1943), sometimes published as V.A.
+Vera Aleksandrovna Balts (3 August 1866 – 8 July 1943), sometimes published as V.A.
 Balts, or Baltz, was a Russian geologist and soil scientist.
-Balts was one of the first female soil scientists in Russia and the later Soviet Union, the latter of which suppressed her work.
+Balts was one of the first female soil scientists in Russia and later the Soviet Union, the latter of which suppressed her work.

 Biography

 Balts was born in Saint Petersburg in 1866.

 Education

 In 1882 she graduated with a gold medal from the St. Petersburg Alexandrovskaya female gymnasium.
 She knew German, French and English.
 In 1894, the family moved to Warsaw, to the place of service of her father, General A.F.
 Balts (1841–1899), a high-ranking officer in the Imperial Russian Army.

 Balts was educated at the Tenishevsky School in Saint Petersburg.
 She became interested in biology and the field of soil science, eventually working at the Soviet Academy of Sciences in Saint Petersburg and the V.V.
 Dokuchaev Central Museum of Soil.
 In the 1920s, she became the director of the Museum of Soil Science.
 Specializing in soil structure, engineering geology and road construction, she attended several international conferences of soil scientists in the late 1920s.
 She also published a number of scientific works during this time.